-Teachers and educators are invited to join a student-led workshop developed through the Crafting Resistance After School Club, formed at Elizabeth Garrett Anderson.
-The session includes creative activities exploring protest and resistance through craft, offering insight into a collaborative model that foregrounds student agency and dialogue, alongside a pop-up display of work developed by the group.
+Teachers and educators were invited to join a student-led workshop developed through the Crafting Resistance After School Club, formed at Elizabeth Garrett Anderson.
+The session included creative activities that explored protest and resistance through craft, offering insight into a collaborative model that foregrounded student agency and dialogue, alongside a pop-up display of work developed by the group.

-The club forms part of Aasha John’s Visible Practice Residency with Autograph.
-Aasha is Head of Art at Elizabeth Garrett Anderson School and the residency has supported her to develop a new body of work within and beyond the school environment.
-The themes of the club have grown directly from her making process, translating this enquiry into the classroom and testing approaches that centre representation and critical conversation through craft.
+The club formed part of Aasha John’s Visible Practice Residency with Autograph.
+Aasha was Head of Art at Elizabeth Garrett Anderson School and the residency supported her to develop a new body of work within and beyond the school environment.
+The themes of the club grew directly from her making process, translating this enquiry into the classroom and testing approaches that centred representation and critical conversation through craft.

-Please note: This session is part of our teachers’ programme, and specifically aimed at secondary school teachers.
+Please note: This session was part of our teachers’ programme, and was specifically aimed at primary and secondary school teachers.

 Aasha John (born 1989, Trinidad) reclaims, remakes and reimagines relationships with the past.
 She is Head of Art at